YOO-uN-ee/llm-sql/README.md

 # Writing and Executing SQL Queries
-In this task, you will use n SQL database management system of your choice (e.g., MySQL, PostgreSQL) to construct and execute queries that answer the given questions.
+In this task, you will use a SQL database management system of your choice (e.g., MySQL, PostgreSQL) to construct and execute queries that answer the given questions.

 ## Data Description
 In this task, we will imagine an alternate universe that hosts a global sporting event called Aolympics, held every three years.
 Aolympics features the same sports as the Olympics; however, all details—including athlete names, event years, host cities, and countries—are entirely fictional.
 There are four datasets provided to you: `athlete_event`, `nac_regions`, `cities`, `countries`